Mountain View, California

 Mountain View vs Palo Alto vs Sunnyvale?

 Mountain View sits between Palo Alto (north) and Sunnyvale (south) on price and on character.
-Palo Alto carries the PAUSD premium ($300K to $700K above Mountain View per comparable single-family).
+Palo Alto is served by PAUSD (Palo Alto Unified School District), but attendance assignment is set by parcel and third-party school rankings differ by school, so verify the exact school assignment with the district registrar before an offer.
 Sunnyvale is the Mountain View peer to the south at near-parity pricing with the Fremont Union HSD schools (Homestead, Fremont, Cupertino, Monta Vista).
 Mountain View's advantage is the MVLA district (state rank top 5%) plus the Castro Street walkable downtown and the in-city Googleplex / LinkedIn / Microsoft proximity for tech-employer buyers.

-Mountain View High vs Los Altos High, what's the difference?
+Mountain View High vs Los Altos High, what is the difference?

 Both are MVLA-district high schools and both rank U.S. News top California.
 Mountain View High is the in-city flagship with most of the central and northern Mountain View attendance.
 Los Altos High serves the southwestern / western Mountain View addresses that fall outside Mountain View High's zone (despite the name, a portion of Los Altos High's attendance area is in Mountain View).
 Academic outcome is comparable; the choice is structural by address, not by quality.